 Our operations may also be adversely affected by laws and policies of the jurisdictions, including Bermuda, Colombia, Chile, Brazil, Argentina, Ecuador, Spain, the United Kingdom and other jurisdictions in which we do business, that affect foreign trade and taxation, and by uncertainties in the application of, possible changes to (or to the application of) tax laws in these jurisdictions.
-For example, in 2020, the Chilean and Spanish governments and, in 2021 the Argentine and the Colombian governments introduced tax reforms.
-See Note 16 to our Consolidated Financial Statements.
+For example, in 2022, the Colombian government issued a tax reform.
+See Note 16 to our Consolidated Financial Statements